 Duration of care

-Permanent care (until the child reaches adulthood and beyond).
+Adoption is permanent care until the child reaches adulthood and beyond.

 What support do carers receive?